The CEO/BEC Scam: How Criminals Target Emotions

 - Scrutinize all emails that request transfers of funds to determine if the requests are out of the ordinary.

-If you are a leader, you too are a target in the CEO/BEC scam.
+If you are a leader, you are also a target in the CEO/BEC scam.
 Criminals are looking to steal your email login credentials and compromise your email account.
-Did you know that criminals conduct thorough research on their targets?
+To that end, criminals conduct thorough research on their targets.
 They mine social media platforms learning all they can about your company structure, news, and policies.
 The goal of this research is to craft a convincing phishing email that you will interact with.
 If you take the bait in the email and click that link to a malicious website, or open that infected attachment, you may now have given the attacker access to your company network and control of your email account.
 Imagine the damage criminals could do with your compromised email account.
 They can now send believable email communication to your employees in payroll and accounting for money transfers and payments.